ewallah/moodle-format_masonry/README.md

 Installation
 --------------------------------------------------------------------------------

-1. copy the folder named "masonry" into the moodle/course/format folder.
+1. Copy the folder named "masonry" into the moodle/course/format folder.
 2. Login to Moodle with admin rights.
 3. The notification for the installation of the new course format is shown
 4. Click on Install